 Lyme Disease Weight Gain and Weight Loss: Why Both Happen

 These changes are not random.
-They reflect how Lyme disease disrupts metabolism, inflammation, hormones, gut function, sleep, and the autonomic nervous system.
+They reflect how Lyme disease affects metabolism, inflammation, hormones, gut function, sleep, and the autonomic nervous system.

 Why Lyme Disease Causes Weight Changes

-These patterns reflect how the body adapts to ongoing physiologic stress and are best understood through the underlying mechanisms of chronic Lyme disease.
+These patterns reflect how the body adapts to ongoing physiologic stress and are consistent with broader mechanisms of chronic Lyme disease.

 Why Lyme Causes Weight Loss